Edwardian musical comedy: George Edwardes

 Edwardes' early Gaiety hits included a series of light, romantic "poor maiden loves aristocrat and wins him against all odds" shows, usually with the word "Girl" in the title.
-After A Gaiety Girl came The Shop Girl (1894), The Circus Girl (1896) and A Runaway Girl (1898).
+After A Gaiety Girl came The Shop Girl (1894), The Circus Girl (1896) and A Runaway Girl (1898) and eleven other "girl" musicals followed.
 The heroines were independent young women who often earned their own livings.
-The stories followed a familiar plot line – a chorus girl breaks into high society, a shop girl makes a good marriage.
+The stories followed a familiar plot line – a chorus girl breaks into high society or a shop girl makes a good marriage to a wealthy aristocrat (who is often in disguise).
 There was always a misunderstanding during act one and an engagement at the end.
-In the words of a contemporary review, Edwardes’ musicals were "Light, bright and enjoyable."
+In the words of a contemporary review, Edwardes' musicals were "Light, bright and enjoyable."
 Later Gaiety Theatre "girl" musicals included The Orchid (1903), The Spring Chicken (1905), The Girls of Gottenberg (1907), Our Miss Gibbs (1909), The Sunshine Girl (1912) and The Girl on the Film (1913).
 Perhaps to balance the "girl" musicals, the Gaiety also presented a series of what could be described as "boy" musicals, such as The Messenger Boy (1900), The Toreador (1901), The New Aladdin (1906) and Theodore and Co.
 (1916).
 Edwardes expanded his empire to other theatres and presented slightly more complex comedy hits beginning with An Artist's Model (1895).
 The Geisha (1896) and San Toy (1899) each ran for more than two years and found great international success, capitalizing on the British craze for all things oriental.
 Other Edwardes hits included The Girl from Kays (1902), The Earl and the Girl (1903) and The Quaker Girl (1910).